Sunday, December 27, 2015

 The Taliban allowed Bergdahl to return to U.S forces in exchange for America releasing five high command terrorists held in Guantanamo prison in Cuba.
 The exchange, approved by President Obama without input from Congress, came five years after Bergdahl's disappearance from his outpost, and President Obama was joined by the soldier's parents in celebrating his release in a ceremony in the Rose Garden of the White House.

 In the ceremony, Bergdahl's heavily-bearded father, spoke in Arabic praising Allah and asking for his blessing.
 President Obama reacted by laying his hand in silent approval on his shoulder.
 Shortly thereafter, Obama's National Security Adviser, Susan Rice, appeared on network television and lauded Sgt.
-Bergdahl by telling Americans the fiction that the non- commissioned officer had served his country "with honor and distinction."
+Bergdahl by telling Americans the fiction that the non- commissioned officer had served his country "with distinction."
 This, of course, was a bold-faced lie.

 Soldiers who had served with Bergdahl in the outpost in Afghanistan reacted in anger not only to the swapping of terrorists for Bergdahl, without involving Congress, in violation of federal law, but also to Obama's public praise of an apparent deserter.
 They denounced the fiction being propagated.
 One soldier interviewed said that he actually liked Bergdahl, but his friend deserted and must be held accountable.